This post may contain affiliate links. Read the full disclosure here.

 It’s absolutely NOT required that you purchase extra lights for your plants.
 There are no grow lights in the rainforest.
-It’s also worth noting that grow lights aren’t a like for like replacement for the sun – they can help a lot, but they’re no substitute for the real thing.

 You have a dark corner you’ll like to add plants to

-I have a dingy corner in the back of my living room – I equipped it with a bookcase (the Fjallbo from Ikea if you’re interested) and a set of grow lights (I like these ones from Amazon).
+I have a dingy corner in the back of my living room – I equipped it with a bookcase (the Fjallbo from Ikea if you’re interested) and a set of grow lights (I use these ones from Amazon).
 Whilst it’s still too dark to have any bright light lovers, it’s great for my overgrown philodendrons and a few Calathea.

 You live in a dark house

 Some houses just don’t get that much light, and that’s ok.
 You can still have house plants, but be sure to choose your plant carefully (here are my picks for low light plants).
-Remember that grow lights aren’t a substitute for the sun, but they could allow low light loving plants to thrive.

 Your plants suffer in winter